GTFO-Modding/GTDO/reference/datablocks/backup/wardenobjective.md

 * **Lab HA 3** \[Standard Geomorph]\
   "Assets/AssetPrefabs/Complex/Tech/Geomorphs/geo\_64x64\_tech\_lab\_HA\_03.prefab"

 Note that I've marked the last 2 geomorph with \[Standard Geomorph].
 If you directly copy-paste them into `"CustomGeomorph"` in `LevelLayoutDatablock`, your console will flood with Errors.
 Without editing `ComplexResourceSetDatablock`, if you want to use the 2 standard geomorphs, you will need to roll `subseed` to change the Zone's layout and `MarkerSubseed` to finally get a Generator Cluster.
-I suggest you read the '_**All Geomorph**_' doc to find out why.&#x20;
+I suggest you read the '_**All Geomorph**_' doc to find out why.

-Oh, finally, in `LevelLayoutDatablock`, don't forget to set `"GeneratorClustersInZone"` to `1` in the desired zone.&#x20;
+Oh, finally, in `LevelLayoutDatablock`, don't forget to set `"GeneratorClustersInZone"` to `1` in the desired zone.

 ```json
 // Central Generator Cluster